fossabot/wslerry.github.io/_posts/2019-01-30-fast_and_furious_image_mosaic.md

 __GDAL__ is a geospatial famous library for reading and writing raster and vector data formats.

-We can do all of this by using [GDAL VRT (Virtual Format)](https://www.gdal.org/gdal_vrttut.html) which allow us to work with virtual data. __VRT__ datasets will be save into __XML__ format file with extension name __*.vrt__.
+We can do all of this by using [GDAL VRT (Virtual Format)](https://www.gdal.org/gdal_vrttut.html) which allow us to work with virtual data. __VRT__ datasets will be saved into __XML__ format file with extension name __*.vrt__.
-So, this will save you a lots of space by running only in virtual data and it is a faster way to load many of datasets.
+So, this will save you a lot of spaces by running only in virtual data and it is a faster way to load many of datasets.

 As an example, I will try to mosaic __DEM__ datasets within my file folder (*Basically you can use this for any geospatial images, that will be for next tutorial*).